bitfocus/companion-module-behringer-x32/README.md

 ## Getting started

-Executing a `yarn` command should perform all necessary steps to develop the module, if it does not then follow the steps below.
+Execute `yarn` command to install the dependencies.

 The module can be built once with `yarn build`.
 This should be enough to get the module to be loadable by companion.